 And when a side character is done particularly well, they can win over the audience and become fan favorites in no time.
 How does a side character win the viewers over?
 Let's find out!

-Here are some of the best anime side characters we’ve ever seen and why they successfully stand out from most characters.
+Here are my picks for the best anime side characters ever and why they successfully stand out from most other characters.

 Buggy the Clown gained fame in the series One Piece for his peculiar ability, as well as being one of the legendary members of the great pirate king Gol D. Roger's crew.